hansec/autocomplete-fortran/README.md

 Additionally, you must have [Python](https://www.python.org/) installed on your system.

-This package was been tested and *should* work on :apple: Mac OSX, :penguin: Linux and Windows
+This package has been tested and *should* work on :apple: Mac OSX, :penguin: Linux and Windows

 ## Features
  * Provides suggestions across imported modules